CharlieMallon/milestoneTwo/testing.md

 # Maze Game Testing

-I put together a test document in excel for manual testing.
+I have done two types of testing manual and validator tests.
+For the manual testing I have put together a test document in excel.
 It details all the steps taken to test the user stories.
 As i have yet to work out how to get Excel and Github to talk properly.
 I have included screen shots of the testing done.

 -   ## User stories
     The following steps were taken to test the user stories